mfafinski/mfafinski.github.io/digital_portfolio.md

 ### Interactive atlas of Early Medieval Charters in England

-In my PhD research I have created an interactive map of all the Early Medieval charters in England (over 1200 documents, containing more than 2 million characters).
+In my PhD research I have created an interactive map of all the early medieval charters in England (over 1200 documents, containing more than 2 million characters).
 The map incorporates data from previous written editions, automatically scrapped.
 The  estates are semi-automatically geolocated: the geographical names are extracted from the text using a dictionary of English place names and their longitude and latitude is established using a script working with OpenStreetMaps API.
 The topographical layer incorporates the open source topographical maps from the National Library of Scotland.
 The final visualisation is build in R and styled using mixed markdown/HTML and linked to the main database of Early Medieval charters, the [Electronic Sawyer](https://esawyer.lib.cam.ac.uk), allowing a further exploration of text.

 <p>&nbsp;</p>
 <!--html_preserve-->